superg3m/ckit/README.md

 	- [x] It should be trivial to put file and function information from where an allocation originated. (be careful for reallocations)
 	- [x] Introduce "MEMORY_TAG_MAGIC" in the header to catch bugs early

-2. - [ ] Make logging system more robust with better way to color certain text and parse the message better so you can intuitively \n something.
+2. - [ ] Make logging system more robust with better way to color certain text
+3. - [ ] Parse the message better so you can intuitively \n something.
-3. - [ ] Make string stuff a bit more robust I would like to impose a cap on it. (just make the capacity not be able to pass a max)
+4. - [ ] Make string stuff a bit more robust I would like to impose a cap on it. (just make the capacity not be able to pass a max)

-4. - [ ] Clean up arenas and init pre-exisiting arenas for things like: Strings
+5. - [ ] Clean up arenas and init pre-exisiting arenas for things like: Strings
-5. - [ ] Rewrite all Core utilities using new tracker system, and then Write a bunch of tests validating and verifying all the utilities and logic.
+6. - [ ] Rewrite all Core utilities using new tracker system, and then Write a bunch of tests validating and verifying all the utilities and logic.
-6. - [ ] Start writing EventSystem
+7. - [ ] Start writing EventSystem
-7. - [ ] Start writing the **GAME ENGINE** you have everything you need in order to succeed
+8. - [ ] Start writing the **GAME ENGINE** you have everything you need in order to succeed

 Thoughts:
 	I need to insentivise arenas way more than I currently do it makes lifetimes siginificantly easier.